Annya Dahmani

 Research

-My research is at the intersection of cognitive science and artificial intelligence, with a focus on building AI systems inspired by human cognition — particularly in learning, exploration, and reasoning.
+My research is at the intersection of cognitive science and artificial intelligence, with a focus on building AI systems inspired by human cognition — particularly in learning and reasoning.
 I draw on decades of research showing how humans learn rapidly and flexibly about the physical and social world, highlighting capabilities that remain beyond current state-of-the-art AI.
-During my PhD, I aim to use both experimental and computational approaches to study learning, decision-making, and reasoning.
-My recent projects include investigating automated curriculum learning in humans and machines and exploring how environmental cues—such as time horizon, safety, and controllability—influence an agent’s exploration, learning, and goal generation.
+My recent projects include investigating automated curriculum learning in humans and machines and exploring how environmental cues influence an agent’s exploration, learning, and goals.

 Feel free to reach out to me - happy to connect!